richardrs30/cats_vs_dogs/README.md

 Convolutional neural network for classifying dog and cat images.

 ## Description
-It is a convolutional neural network model created with Python and libraries such as TensorFlow, Numpy, Matplotlib.
+It is a convolutional neural network model created with Python and libraries such as TensorFlow, Numpy y Matplotlib.

 ## Installation
 Just download the file and run it in google collaboratory.